I had this uncomfortable realization recently that managing my anxiety is never done.

 Love to hear your thoughts, suggestions, and experiences — with what’s already on the list or anything you’d like to add.

 Please note, nothing on this list is intended to replace professional help for an anxiety disorder.
 If you think you might have one, find a therapist and/or support group in your area.
 I personally found cognitive behavioral therapy to be invaluable for learning how to manage my Generalized Anxiety Disorder.
-Learn more about women and anxiety.
+Get the facts about women and anxiety.